 Then we called in Sheffield University, who helped us study the tea bag paper.
 We used what we learned to work with the supplier to redevelop it.

 Things were going great again, and then the pandemic hit.
-Covid has brought big changes for factories, and keeping our staff distanced meant keeping production simple and.
+Covid has brought big changes for factories, and keeping our staff distanced meant keeping production simple.
 You’ll have seen pictures of panic buying and empty shelves, and it was really all we could do to keep tea flowing out the door fast enough to get it to people.

 So we paused the PLA rollout at around 20% and it stayed paused until around October.
 Now, at last, we’re on the final stretch.